microchip-pic-avr-examples/avr128da48-led-blink-pwm-example/README.md

 ## Software Used
-- Atmel Studio 7.0.2397 or newer [(microchip.com/mplab/avr-support/atmel-studio-7)](https://www.microchip.com/mplab/avr-support/atmel-studio-7)
+- Microchip Studio 7.0.2397 or newer [(Microchip Studio for AVR® and SAM Devices)](https://www.microchip.com/en-us/development-tools-tools-and-software/microchip-studio-for-avr-and-sam-devices)
 - AVR-Dx 1.0.18 or newer Device Pack